“It’s rude to keep a lady waiting.”

 Hideo Kojima has gone on-record saying he prides himself on his ability to write the usually non-violent Otacon into a narrative where the environment is hostile at pretty much all times.
 What Kojima did not say is if he killed Otacon off because then there would be no more men to cry.
 It has long been a trope in tough-guy fiction that the super-cool protagonist has a sidekick who exhibits all the emotions the hero cannot.

-In absence of a character like Otacon becoming a male crying receptacle, Metal Gear Solid 3’s entire ending then becomes an entanglement of female death and deceit that only serves to deepen the one-dimensional male protagonist, Big Boss.
+In absence of a character like Otacon becoming a male crying receptacle, Metal Gear Solid 3’s entire ending then becomes an entanglement of female death and deceit that only serves to deepen the two-dimensional male protagonist, Big Boss.
 The game ends with Big Boss saluting over a dead woman’s grave and shedding one necessary, manly tear.
 Crying is so intense for men that in Metal Gear Solid 3 there is a male boss character who specializes in being sad.
 He is called The Sorrow and he sheds a single bloody tear that cracks his eyeglass lenses.
 Kojima treats men crying very seriously.

 Penguin Adventure is Hideo Kojima’s first published game.
 Note the all-important single tear.

 Meryl’s death changes Metal Gear Solid’s ending, which is similar to the dual endings in Penguin Adventure, the first published game Hideo Kojima assisted in developing.
 In Penguin Adventure, the only way to save the damsel-in-distress is to hit the pause button once.
 Pausing anymore or not at all leads to the female penguin’s death.
 (In Metal Gear Solid, Meryl’s death is tied to pressing the Select button once.)
 This is another case of a female character’s death referencing the fact a female character in a past Hideo Kojima game died.